Dr Azra Nanjiani MBBS, MBACP - CBT with Conventional & Islamic counselling

 I obtained my first degree in Medicine from Dow Medical College and then worked at Civil Hospital Karachi before moving to UK in 1999.
 Thereafter, while parenting my four children, I studied theology, Arabic and psychology in London.
 Following my interests, I decided to do a Postgraduate Diploma in Counselling/Psychotherapy followed by additional training in Cognitive Behavioural Therapy.
-In my spare time I enjoy reading, reflecting and relaxing in natural surroundings.
+In my spare time I enjoy reading, yoga, gardening and relaxing in natural surroundings.

 My experience includes counselling adults, adolescents and children from different cultures, faiths and backgrounds in various organisational settings (work experience listed below)